digbmc/dssf-2021/weeks/01-intro.md

 - If you have extra time, play [Terminus](https://web.mit.edu/mprat/Public/web/Terminus/Web/main.html)

 ### 4:00 PM Reflections
-- Write a log entry for today: what was difficult?
-What was easy?
+Write a log entry for today:
+- What are you most excited about in this program or project?
+- What are you most concerned about?

+Please submit a response to this [questionnaire](https://forms.office.com/r/htmmUpRGvf)
 ---

 ## Wednesday